 SAUL LOEB/AFP/Getty Images

 Legendary choreographers Judith Jamison, Debbie Allen, Virginia Johnson and Fatima Robinson visited the White House where they held master classes for 51 girls in African dance as well as contemporary dance and ballet and met with Michelle Obama.
-Full story here
+Full story here.

 Channing Dungey, executive VP of drama at ABC, has been named entertainment president of ABC, replacing Paul Lee, who was ousted in a power struggle with Ben Sherwood, president of Disney/ABC Television.
 She’s the first African-American to head programming at a major broadcast network.
 Dungey will now report directly to Sherwood.